-Visit the site where Abraham Lincoln spent his childhood and learn about the lives of the Lincoln family, who lived here in a pioneer community from 1816 to 1830.
+Lincoln Boyhood National Memorial is dedicated to one of America's greatest presidents.
+Visit the site where Abraham spent his childhood.
+Lincoln and his family lived here in a pioneer community from 1816 to 1830.
 This National Park offers a glimpse into the young pioneer life of our 16th president.

-The Living Historical Farm is a re-created and working pioneer homestead with a cabin, outbuildings, split rail fences, animals, gardens, and field crops.
-Rangers in period clothing perform a variety of activities typical to those of the 1820s.
+The Living Historical Farm is a re-created and working pioneer homestead.
+Visitors will explore a cabin, outbuildings, and split rail fences.
+Furthermore, animals, gardens, and field crops entertain guests of all ages.
+In addition, rangers in period clothing perform a variety of activities typical to those of the 1820s.